Arthie/xwind/README.md

 You may have encountered some of these problems when using Tailwind with CSS-in-JS libraries.

-- You have to use PurgeCSS to get the minimal CSS file.
-PurgeCSS relies on string matching.
+- You have to use PurgeCSS to get the minimal CSS file, PurgeCSS relies on string matching
 - No warnings when misspelling, refactoring or using a class that doesn't exist
 - Inline classes can get very long and hard to read
 - You have to specify the variants for utility classes in tailwind.config.js